Sunbird-AIAssistant/sakhi-api-service/README.md

     ```bash
     python3 index_documents.py --marqo_url=<MARQO_URL> --index_name=<MARQO_INDEX_NAME> --folder_path=<PATH_TO_INPUT_FILE_DIRECTORY> --fresh_index
     ```
+   --fresh_index: This is a flag that creating a new index or overwriting an existing one.
+Fresh indexing typically starts from scratch without using existing data.
    PATH_TO_INPUT_FILE_DIRECTORY should have only PDF, audio, video and txt file only.

    e.g.